For the Marinated Chickpeas

 - Start with the marinated chickpeas.
 They need to sit for a minimum of 1 hour but can be left up to overnight or even a few days.
 To make them, place all the ingredients in a bowl or container, mix well, cover and place in the fridge.

-- Give the beets and carrots a quick wash and scrub (leave skins on) then rub each with a few drops of olive or avocado oil.
+- Preheat the oven to 425 F. Give the beets and carrots a quick wash and scrub (leave skins on) then rub each with a few drops of olive or avocado oil.
 Wrap each beet in foil and place on a parchment-paper lined baking tray.
 Place the carrots on the baking tray as well and sprinkle with a little salt and pepper.